-The Dietetic Internship Program at the University of the Incarnate Word offers a 8-month program for full-time interns in San Antonio, Texas, and a 11-month program for part-time interns in San Antonio, Texas.
+The Dietetic Internship Program at the University of the Incarnate Word offers a 8-month program for full-time interns in San Antonio, Texas.
 This internship has a concentration in Diversity in Nutrition Care.
 Interns will have supervised practice experiences in hospitals (general clinical and intensive care/nutrition support, clinical management, foodservice management), outpatient clinics, renal dialysis clinics, home and hospice care, a corporate product development kitchen, school districts, long-term care, food bank, child daycare, and WIC clinics.
 All supervised practice experiences occur off-campus and therefore, require each student to have reliable transportation and current liability insurance.

 The Dietetic Internship program provides the supervised practice hours necessary in the training of registered dietitians/nutritionists (RDNs).
 Interns must have already completed a Didactic Program in Dietetics through an ACEND-accredited program before starting the internship.
 Upon completion of the Dietetic Internship, graduates are eligible to take the Registration Examination for Dietitians/Nutritionists.
 In the state of Texas, those successfully completing the RDN exam are then eligible to apply for licensure.
 For further information about the process for becoming a RDN, please refer to What is a Registered Dietitian Nutritionist? http://www.eatrightpro.org/resources/about-us/what-is-an-rdn-and-dtr/what-is-a-registered-dietitian-nutritionist For further information about licensure of dietitians in Texas, please refer to the Texas Department of Licensing and Regulation https://www.tdlr.texas.gov/diet/diet.htm